Synergizing Design, Engineering and Manufacturing

 All phases take place at Weldmac

-Weldmac has assets and personnel covering the entire breadth of the design and manufacturing process.
-Engineering, design, manufacturing, testing and quality control are all handled in-house.
+Weldmac has assets and personnel covering the entire breadth of the complete manufacturing process.
+Engineering, process design, manufacturing, testing and quality control are all handled in-house.
 This is a huge advantage as Weldmac can control the process from start to finish in a cost effective and timely manner.
 Furthermore, each member of the Weldmac team is familiar with the other phases of the manufacturing process which provides an unmatched level of synergy between design and manufacturing of our metal fabricated components.

-Design and Engineering: How we get it right the first time
+Process Design and Engineering: How we get it right the first time

 Weldmac utilizes the latest technology to streamline the manufacturing process at every stage.
 The use of computer-aided design (CAD) and computer aided engineering (CAE) virtual modeling software allows Weldmac to simulate the production and assembly of any metal fabricated component.
 The level of analysis that can be performed prior to the commencement of the actual manufacturing process is highly valuable.
 Weldmac can anticipate potential issues and establish procedures to best utilize our manufacturing assets and manpower.
 No matter how complex the assembly, Weldmac can validate the process before the first piece of material is brought into the shop.